96boards/mezzanine-community/boards/eagle/README.md

 # Eagle

-These boards were designed using the kiCAD design files [here](../template/eagle/)
+These boards were designed using the following [design files](../../template/eagle/)

 Coming Soon...